NevinAF/bga-ts-template/README.md

 ## Getting Started

+0. Create the BGA project and download all projects files using SFTP.
+Most SFTP software will deleted extra files when syncing from remote to local, which will destructively interfere with downloading and initializing the ts-template-files.

 > `npm` is used in this guide, but `yarn` can be used as well.

 1. **Download node.js and npm** [here](https://nodejs.org/en/download/) (if not already installed).
 BGA does not have typescript compilation for server files; therefore, the typescript must be compiled to a javascript file in order to run any typescript code on game clients.
 Compiling typescript requires the installation of node.js and npm.